Corentin Moutet: 2019: French third and Wimbledon second round, top 100

-2020: First ATP tour singles final and US Open third round
+2020: ATP singles final, US Open third round

 Moutet reached his first career ATP Tour singles final (where he lost to Andrey Rublev in straight sets) as a qualifier at the 2020 Qatar ExxonMobil Open, after defeating fourth-seeded Milos Raonic in the second round and top-seeded Stan Wawrinka in the semifinals.

 Moutet then followed with a good result in his first clay-court tournament of the year in Córdoba, where he lost in the quarterfinals to Andrej Martin.

-He enjoyed his joint-best showing in a Grand Slam tournament at the 2020 US Open by defeating no. 23 seed Dan Evans in the second round before losing to 15th-seeded Félix Auger-Aliassime in the third round.
+He enjoyed his joint-best showing in a Grand Slam tournament at the 2020 US Open by defeating 23rd seed Dan Evans in the second round before losing to 15th seed Félix Auger-Aliassime in the third round.

+At the 2020 French Open Moutet lost to first time main draw qualifier at this Major, Italian Lorenzo Giustino 6–0, 6–7 (7), 6–7 (3), 6–2, 16–18 in the first round.
+The match was the second-longest in French Open history, lasting 6 hours, 5 minutes.
+It was Guistino's first tour-level win.

-2021: Top 70 career-high ranking
+2021: Career-high ranking in top 70

 In February, Moutet reached the semifinals at the 2021 Murray River Open lead-up tournament to the Australian Open in Melbourne defeating the No. 2 seeded Grigor Dimitrov in the quarterfinals before losing to Canadian No. 3 seeded Félix Auger-Aliassime in the semifinals.
 The following week, he finally won his first round match at the Australian Open for the first time at the 2021 edition, defeating Australian player John Millman in five sets.
 He did not progress further at that tournament, losing his second round match to Canadian no. 14 seed Milos Raonic in four sets.

 At the 2021 Estoril Open in April, Moutet defeated another Canadian, the top seeded wildcard Denis Shapovalov, in the second round, before losing to Albert Ramos Viñolas in the quarterfinals.
 Moutet reached a career-high ATP singles ranking of No. 67 on 3 May 2021.
 Moutet was the highest ranked player still without a top 10 win, (replaced by South Korea's Kwon Soon-woo on 14 June), the highest-ranked player whom he had defeated in his career being the then world No. 13 David Goffin at the 2021 Halle Open.